-Lifted abs?!!
-Where did it come from?
-Crunches and sit-ups?
-NOPE.
-Contrary to what many believe, strong superficial abs and weak inner abs may cause you pressure issues one day.
+Contrary to what many believe, strong superficial ab muscles and weak pelvic floor endurance muscles may cause you pressure issues one day.

-Part of my own experience with low pressure is in the mobilization of scar-tissue around an old injury near my right t-spine & bottom of ribs.
-This technique give the area such a unique mobility from the innermost layers of fascia.
+Part of my own experience with low pressure is in the mobilization of scar-tissue around an old injury in my lower t-spine, well as an appendectomy scar.
+This technique gives the area such a unique mobility from the innermost layers of fascia.

-Dr.Tamara Rial, PhD, CSPS, a pelvic rehab professor & her cofounder Piti Pinsach developed a method of postures that focus on form and breathing technique, and hypopressive.
+Dr.Tamara Rial, PhD, CSPS, a pelvic rehab professor & her cofounder Piti Pinsach developed a method of postures that focus on form, breathing, and the hypopressive maneuver.

 A few methods inspired their creation:

-1.Yoga Pranayama Maybe you’ve experienced some nice breath work in a yoga class at?
+1.Yoga Pranayama Maybe you’ve experienced some nice breath work in a yoga class?
 Uddiyana Bhandha specifically?
-This is an ancient practice where you pause your breath cycle (at the bottom of an exhalation) to create a expansion of your rib cage & vacuum up your abdomen & pelvic floor.
+This is an ancient practice where you pause your breath (at the bottom of an exhalation) and pull your diaphragm up eccentrically, to create an expansion of your rib cage, creating a vacuum for abdomen & pelvic floor.
 It was done to clear the abdominal chakra, decongest and stimulate circulation within the lower ab region.

 2. Dr. Bernadette Gasquet (1980’s France) also inspired this method by causing physios to rethink the way they were rehabilitating postnatal women with her book “Abdominals: Stop the Massacre”

-3. The method of Francoise Mèzières also inspired the development of Low Pressure Fitness with her work on muscular chains and flexibility within the posterior chain.
-Mèzière went against the grain of the accepted way that PTs applied rehabilitation in the late 1940s and focused more on flexibility within the posterior chain.
-She created unique postures for each patient that were carefully aligned and monitored so that the intended area could not escape the stretch, and had notable clinical outcomes.
+3. The method of Francoise Mèzières, a French physiotherapist, also inspired the development of Low Pressure Fitness with her work on muscular chains and flexibility within the posterior chain.
+Mèzière went against the grain of the accepted body-builder kind of way that PTs applied rehabilitation in the late 1940s and focused on flexibility within the posterior chain.
+She created her method of Global Postural Reeducation, including unique postures, tailored for each patient, that were carefully aligned and monitored so that the intended area could not escape the stretch (compensations), and had notable clinical outcomes as patients were able to hold the postures along with alignment corrections.

 In the 1980s in France, these methods inspired the use of the abdominal vacuum in rehabilitation of postpartum women.